softlandia/glasio/README.md

 >install: go install

 The library makes it easy to read or write data in LAS format.
-The main reason for the development was the need to read and bring in a uniform form a large number of LAS files obtained from various sources
+The main reason for the development was the need to read and standardize a large number of LAS files obtained from various sources

 Features:

 1. The encoding is determined automatically
-2. On reading performed validation of the key parameters and is integrity of the structure LAS file
+2. On reading perform validation of the key parameters and integrity of the structure LAS file
 3. Messages are generated for all inconsistencies:
     - zero value of important parameters
     - depth step change in data section